 - Participation in a special research programme is possible in addition to the currently applicable project number restriction of three FWF projects.
 Each researcher may only participate in a maximum of two SFBs, including participation in an SFB funded by the DFG in Germany.

-- Researchers who have a 25% affiliation with an Austrian research institution can participate in a special research programme2.
+- Researchers working abroad who have an additional 25% affiliation with an Austrian research institution can participate in a special research programme2.

 - One researcher acts as coordinator (former spokesperson) of the special reseach programme.